UCF-Lou-Lab-PET/zkformer/README.md

-# zkFormer: Verifiable and Private Transformer Inference
+# zkVC: Fast Zero-Knowledge Proof for Private and Verifiable Computing

-This is the code for zkFormer: Verifiable and Private Transformer Inference.
+This is the code for zkVC: Fast Zero-Knowledge Proof for Private and Verifiable Computing.
 This code is built upon [libsnark](https://github.com/scipr-lab/libsnark): a C++ library for zkSNARK proofs.

 ## Overview and installation